 Reverse polarity is when a solar panel rather than charging a battery it discharges it.
-This is especially a risk during night time when there is no sunlight and voltage of the laptop drops to lower than that of battery.
-Most modern panels come with a blocking diode to prevent reverse polarity and some laptops have also embedded a form of reverse polarity protection on its circuit.
+This is especially a risk during nighttime when there is no sunlight and the voltage of the laptop drops to lower than that of the battery.
+Most modern panels come with a blocking diode to prevent reverse polarity and some laptops have also embedded a form of reverse polarity protection on their circuit.

 Downside of Charging Your Laptop with a Solar Charger

 The output from a solar panel is dependent on size and amount of sunlight.
 Solar panels are known to be low efficiency and the best output you can get from a solar charger won’t exceed 30%.

 This means that even the voltage may be dropping from time to time and it is only when you are getting direct sunlight between midday and the afternoon can you truly use a solar charger on your laptop.
 Otherwise, it will just charge your phone.

 It’s either this or you may have to get a bigger size solar panel to cover for the efficiency/conversion losses.
 The good news is you have a better choice if these two options are out of the question.

 You remove so many risks of frying your laptop when you use a power bank rather than using the solar panel to directly charge a laptop.
 Because of the voltage and current changes from the solar panel you may end up not charging your laptop at all.
 Especially if you intend to leave it unattended.

 Charging a power bank with the solar panel is the best option because even with current and voltage changes it will still charge the power bank.
 I use the Maxoak Power bank, a massive 50000mAh lithium-ion battery bank that will act as two extra batteries for your laptop.
 It has multiple dc connectors compatible with most laptops.
 It comes with 6 output ports for laptops, tablets, and USB.
 The multiple outputs allow you to charge several devices at once.